coderedcorp/coderedcms/docs/getting_started/tutorial04.rst

 center the logo at the top or keep it toward the left-hand side.

 .. note::
-    In Layout, we added the Bootstrap background color class ``bg-warning`` but you can choose whatever you like for your site.
-We also decided to remove the Search Bar from the Navbar by de-selecting the option to show the Search Bar.
     It's recommended to review all of the available settings, and go ahead and play around with them!

 Create your menus